Handle Operators in String Theory: Explicit Handle Operators

 Choosing, e.g., $\e{q}^-=-2/(\alpha'\e{p}^+)$ reproduces the above choice (\ref{eq:lightconek}), but any other choice of $\e{q}^{\mu}$ subject to the restrictions in (\ref{eq:kpq_constr}) is just as good.
 Implementing this change of variables in (\ref{eq:interm}) we learn primarily that,

 where we defined:

-Notice that this change of variables redefines the momentum at every mass level such that the {\it full} tower of string states scale in the same way under rescalings, $r\rightarrow \lambda r$.
+Notice that this change of variables redefines the momentum at every mass level such that the {\it full} tower of string states scale in the same way under rescalings, $r\mapsto \lambda r$.
 In particular therefore,

-To see that both left- and right-hand sides in (\ref{eq:dDk=dDp..}) (and hence also in (\ref{eq:intermb}) below, have the same scaling dimensions under $q\rightarrow \lambda q$ one must take into account the gluing relation, $z_1z_2=q$, and also the scaling dimensions of the (normal-ordered) exponentials. \sk
+To see that both left- and right-hand sides in (\ref{eq:dDk=dDp..}) (and hence also in (\ref{eq:intermb})) have the same scaling dimensions under $q\mapsto \lambda q$ one must take into account the gluing relation, $z_1z_2=q$, and also the scaling dimensions of the (normal-ordered) exponentials.
+(There are related comments under the title `Scaling dimension' on p.~\pageref{scaldim}.) \sk

 Let us then take into account the cycle index polynomial scaling relation in (\ref{eq:Zproperties}), and also the scaling relation (\ref{eq:Ah1}), to discover that (\ref{eq:interm}) can also be written as follows: